All Exams Test series for 1 year @ ₹349 only

 Once registered, candidates must log in using their unique credentials and fill out SSC CHSL Application Form.
 The form consists of several sections that require careful attention:

-• Personal Details: This includes information from the OTR such as your name, date of birth, and identification details.
+• Personal Details: This includes information from the OTR, such as your name, date of birth, and identification details.
 Ensure these match your educational certificates to avoid discrepancies later.

 • Educational Qualifications: Here, you’ll need to provide details about your academic background.
 Candidates must have passed 10+2 or its equivalent from a recognized board or university to be eligible.